bradserbuddy/Buddy-Android-SDK/README.md

 ## Introduction

-Buddy enables developers to build engaging, cloud-connected apps without having to write, test, manage or scale server-side code or infrastructure.
+Buddy enables developers to build engaging, cloud-connected apps without having to write, test, manage or scale server-side code and infrastructure.
 We noticed that most mobile app developers end up writing the same code over and over again: user management, photo management, geolocation checkins, metadata, and more.

 Buddy's easy-to-use, scenario-focused APIs let you spend more time building your app, and less time worrying about backend infrastructure.